Logarithmically Regular Morphisms: Olsson's stack

 As a corollary, we obtain the following technical lemma, which will be used in the proof of \ref{theorem: Chart Criterion}.
-From here on, for an \'etale sheaf $\c{F}$, we use the notation $\c{F}_{\o{x}}$ for the stalk of $\c{F}$ at $x$ in the \'etale topology, and $k(\o{x})$ for the residue field of $\c{O}_{X,\o{x}}$.
+From here on, for an \'etale sheaf $\c{F}$, we use the notation $\c{F}_{\o{x}}$ for the stalk of $\c{F}$ at $x$ in the \'etale topology, and $k(\o{x})$ for the residue field of $\c{O}_{X,\o{x}}$, i.e. a separable closure of $k(x)$.

 \begin{lemma} Suppose $f:X \rightarrow Y$ is a log regular map between locally Noetherian fine log schemes.
 Then, \'etale locally around each point $x \in X$, there is a factorization of $X \rightarrow Y$ to $X \rightarrow Y':= Y \times \mathbb{A}^n \rightarrow Y$ such that $X \rightarrow Y'$ is log regular and $\overline{M}_{X/Y',\o{x}}^{\rm{gp}} \otimes k(\o{x})=0$. \end{lemma}